E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

  no shutdown
 ```

-PC0 traced the path to PC1 again after OSPF reconverged.
+After OSPF reconverged, PC0 traced the path to PC1 again.

 ```text
 PC0> tracert 192.168.30.2